 The Menelaion (Μενελάειον) was an ancient Spartan cultic-shrine dedicated to the worship of legendary king of ancient Sparta Menelaus and his wife Helen.
-Today it is one of the notable archaeological sites dating as far back as the early Mycenaean period.
+It forms part of a larger archaeological site, one of the notable ones dating as far back as the early Mycenaean period.
 It is situated approximately 2.5 kilometers to the east as the crow flies from the modern city of Sparti.

 The Menelaion shrine, dedicated to Menelaus and Helen, underwent three distinct architectural phases.
 The earliest phase, dating to the late 8th or early 7th century BCE, is marked by scattered limestone blocks, which are not associated with a specific structure but correlate with strata containing votive offerings.
 In the 6th century BCE, a small monumental structure made of limestone was constructed, although many of its building materials were later found out of context, either in landfills or reused in subsequent constructions.
 This structure was eventually demolished in the 5th century BCE to make way for a new sanctuary, which was built atop the earlier edifice.
 Stratigraphic evidence confirms the continuity of cultic activity, though some researchers suggest that the earlier structure may have functioned as a warehouse during the 1909 excavations.
 The visible ruins of the Menelaion today belong to this 5th-century BCE sanctuary.